-Biology 2420 is a study of microorganisms including the morphology, physiology, and taxonomy of representative groups of pathogenic and nonpathogenic microorganisms.
-Pure cultures of microorganisms are used in selected laboratory exercises that progressively develop skills in aseptic handling, staining, nourishing, detecting metabolic products, and studying diagnostic features of bacteria.
+Study of the morphology, physiology, and taxonomy of representative groups of pathogenic and nonpathogenic microorganisms.
+Pure cultures of microorganisms grown on selected media are used in learning laboratory techniques.
+Includes a brief preview of food microbes, public health, and immunology.